 - UK Council for Psychotherapy (UKCP): psychotherapists

-- British Association for Sexual and Relationship Therapy (BASRT): couples counselling and sex therapists.
+- British Association for Sexual and Relationship Therapy (BASRT): couples counseling and sex therapists.

 Some charities offer cheap or free talking therapies.
 These include: